-Approved by the Royal College of Anaesthetists for 6 CPD credits.
+Approved by RCoA for 6 CPD credits

-Certificates will be issued.
+Certificates will be issued

-Full course programme2019_03_obstetric_and_paediatric_anaesthesia_course_programme_web
+Full course programme

-About the Course
+About the course

 To provide Consultant General Anaesthetists, particularly those with on-call responsibilities and having to undertake obstetric and paediatric procedures with a practical and comprehensive course covering the full range of obstetric and paediatric anaesthesia that we need to know, especially when on call at the DGH.